import psychopg2

 file, where you can set environment variables with Sys.setenv()

 .
-Personally I prefer putting everything in .Rprofile
+Personally, I prefer putting everything in the .Rprofile

 so I’m only using one file, but that’s not a universal opinion.

-Some organizations don’t ever want credential files in plain text.
-After all, if someone steals a plain text secrets file, there’s nothing to stop the thief from using them.
+Some organizations don’t ever want credential files in plaintext.
+After all, if someone steals a file that’s just a list of usernames and passwords, nothing can stop the thief from using the credentials inside.

 There are packages in both R and Python called {keyring}